egonSchiele/chisel/TESTS.md

 - Can hide and show prompts and sidebar panels using their icons.
 Pressing escape hides and shows the user interface.
 Pressing command shift P hides and shows the launcher: UI
 - Logging in works: Login
 - Home page loads: Home

-## TODO
 - Manually saving should create a new history element.
 Editing and saving again should create another element with a diff.
-Clicking the older element should restore that state, but not create another entry in the history.
+Clicking the older element should restore that state, but not create another entry in the history ; History

+## TODO
 - Reordering chapters
 - Clicking a prompt fetches ai suggestions
 - focus mode